jerzy-d/MDRDesk/Documentation/MainMenu.md

 Displays the list of module basic informations.

 **Show Finalizer Queue...**
-Displays the list of module basic informations.
+Displays the list of instances in the finalizer queue.

 #### Ad-hoc Queries